craigprice1/simple-reactjs-app/README.md

 ## What is the use of this Repo

-This Project is a Simple ReactJS Project which demonstrates the following
+This Project is a Simple ReactJS Project which demonstrates the following...
 1. Creating a Component in React
 2. Making HTTP calls
 3. Communicating between parent and child component